Finding Demographic Statistics

 - Statistical Resources on the Web: Demographics

-- General web page has link to Demographics: Population, Social, Economic Characteristics, Poverty.
+- For statistics on Population, Social, Economic Characteristics, Poverty.
 Very thorough guide to finding demographic and housing statistics online.

 - Government Information: Statistics on Education

 - Links to United States and Texas resources with statistics on elementary, secondary, and post-secondary education.

 - A central site intended to to provide easy access to statistics provided by more than 100 federal agencies which produce statistics of interest to the public.
 Search by keyword.